LuckyPants12/MCDSaveEdit/README.md

 Windows application for modifying [Minecraft: Dungeons](https://www.minecraft.net/en-us/about-dungeons/) save files.

 #### DISCLAIMER: Please keep backups of your save files!
 This app does not guarantee your save file to be playable after editing!
+(Note this a a fork, i may just update the fork to have latest releases if its just simple version updates, credit for orginal still goes to the owner)

 <img src="Screenshots/screenshot.png"/>